-The Suthers School are transitioning to an electronic recording system known as the Safeguarding Portal App.
-Although, paper 'concerns' and 'child protection' files still exist, we are moving to the electronic recording system.
+The Suthers School uses electronic recording system known as the Safeguarding Portal App.
+Although, physical 'child protection' files still exist, the online portal is the main recording system for all safeguarding concerns.
 This is inspected annually by the safeguarding governor and Nova Inspection team.

 We acknowledge without information being recorded it can be lost.
 This could be crucial information, the importance of which is not always necessarily apparent at the time.
 On occasions, this information could be crucial evidence to safeguard a child or be evidence in future criminal prosecutions.

-The Child Protection (CP), Child in Need (CiN) or Confidential file (KCSiE 2020 paragraphs 55, 87,88, 240 to 243, and Annex B pages 100 to 101).
+The Child Protection (CP), Child in Need (CiN) or Confidential file

+(KCSiE 2021 paragraphs 71 to 73, 112 to 113 and Annex C pages 146 to 148).